 Cannabinoid-A classification for a chemical compound found in a cannabis which acts upon cannabinoid receptors.
 CBD is an example of a cannabinoid.

-Carrier Oil-Refers to the type of oil CBD is dissolved in.
+Carrier Oil-Refers to the type of oil that CBD is dissolved in because it isn’t naturally water-soluble, so it must be dissolved in a carrier oil in order to be delivered in a liquid form.
 Commonly used oils are coconut oil, MCT oil, and olive oil.
-CBD isn’t naturally water soluble, so it must be dissolved in a carrier oil in order to be delivered in a liquid form.

 Endocannabinoid System-A biological system composed of cannabinoid receptors and endocannabinoids, which are internal neurotransmitters that bind to cannabinoid receptors.
 Depending on the receptor and where it is located, endocannabinoids can have different effects.
 Endocannabinoids and their receptors are found throughout the body: in the brain, organs, connective tissues, glands, and immune cells.

 Entourage Effect-Refers to a concept and proposed mechanism by which the various compounds present in cannabis can work together to cause a greater effect than they would individually.

 Full Spectrum-A term used to describe CBD extracts which include all of the peripheral cannabinoids and terpenes.
 By contrast, CBD isolate consists of 98-99% CBD by mass, with no other terpenes and trace (sometimes undetectable) levels of other cannabinoids comprising the remaining 1-2%.

 Hemp-A variant of the Cannabis Sativa plant species specifically grown for the industrial uses of its derived products.
 Hemp has low concentrations of THC and high concentrations of CBD.

 High Potency-A term used to describe products with a high concentration of CBD.
 The potency of a product is usually measured in mg/ml.
 (Buy High Potency CBD Tincture)